Quince Orchard High School: Arts and Sports

 Students produce The Prowler newspaper and the yearbook Tracks.

 The Quince Orchard High School Marching Band went to the inaugural USSBA National Championship and achieved a Montgomery County-record score of 90.275.
 The next year, the band received their second record-breaking score for Montgomery County, Maryland, of 92.325, and placed 9th out of 18 national groups.
-In 2008, the marching band won the USSBA Group IV Open Maryland State Championships with the show "Jekyll and Hyde".
+In 2008, the marching band won the USSBA Group IV Open Maryland State Championships with the show "Jekyll and Hyde.”
+More recently, the varsity football team won the 2022 Maryland State Championship.
+The Cougars also won the Maryland State Championship in 1991 and 2007, and were in the quarterfinals in 1993.
+Quince Orchard has won 5 football state championships and have made it to the championship game a total of 9 times.

+Rivals

+Quince Orchard's success in football has created a rivalry with Northwest, a school that is both close in proximity and has seen similar success on the football field.
+They also have a rivalry with Damascus.

 Student demographics

-For the 2015–2016 school year, Quince Orchard had a total enrollment of 1,926 students.
-During the 2015–2016 school year, the school's student body was 51.3% non-Hispanic white, 15.6% African American, 15.7% Asian American, 17.1% Hispanic and Latino American, and 0.3% Native American.
+For the 2022–2023 school year, Quince Orchard had a total enrollment of 2,154 students.
+The school's student body was 34.4% non-Hispanic white, 16.3% African American, 10.9% Asian American, and 33.5% Hispanic and Latino American.

 Zone

-Quince Orchard's incoming freshmen come from Lakelands Park and Ridgeview Middle School, as well as Roberto Clemente Middle School's magnet program.
+Quince Orchard's incoming freshmen come from Lakelands Park and Ridgeview Middle School.
 Until the end of the 2007 school year, Quince Orchard also enrolled students who had graduated from Kingsview Middle School.

-Starting in 2010, Quince Orchard High School enrolled students who graduated from Parkland Middle School.
+The school serves students living in Gaithersburg and North Potomac.
+The feeder patterns of schools articulating to Quince Orchard goes as follows: